-How does the Marine Biology PSM Program Differ from Traditional MS programs?
+How does Northeastern’s MS Marine Biology program differ from more traditional MS programs?

 1) Fixed-length.
-Students complete the Marine Biology PSM program in 15-months.
-Unlike traditional MS programs, students are not enrolled for an indeterminate length of time.
+Students complete the MS Marine Biology program in 15-months.
+Unlike other MS programs, students are not enrolled for an indeterminate length of time.
 Despite popular belief that Master’s programs are completed in 2 years, the typical field-based Marine Biology Masters program takes 3-4 years to complete.

 2) Self-funded.
 Due to the intense nature and accelerated timeline of the program, students are unable to commit the time required for teaching or research assistantships.
 Therefore, by necessity, research and teaching fellowships are not available and students must pay their own tuition.